 Philip is a Chartered Management Accountant and has over 30 years’ experience working in a commercial environment in a diverse range of industry sectors including manufacturing, financial services, leisure and recruitment.
 His roles have spanned organisations varying in size and include ICI, Randstad, Fitness First, SimplyHealth and Ageas Insurance.
 In recent years Philip has held a number of Head of Finance and Divisional Finance Director positions.
 He has also acted as interim Deputy Director of Finance for Yeovil District Hospital NHS Foundation Trust.

-Liz joined the NHS in 1995 and has worked in acute, commissioning and primary care settings, giving her a breath and wealth of knowledge in all aspects of NHS working.
+Liz joined the NHS in 1995 and has worked in acute, commissioning and primary care settings, giving her a wealth of knowledge in all aspects of NHS working.
 Liz has a very strong background in Governance, Patient Safety and Quality Improvement with a drive and passion for improving Patient Care.
 Liz studied for her MSc in Risk Management passing with a first in 2013.
 Liz joined Symphony Health Care Services Limited in December 2015 as the Governance Manager, then taking on the interim post of Head of Operations in December 2016 before becoming substantive in April 2017.
 Liz’s operational and managements skills are exceptional and she is always ready and keen to lead by example.
 Liz has extensive experience and knowledge of managing staff, managing difficult situations, project management skills and change management.